 In November 2011, the Company retained the services of Russo Partners LLC, a leading healthcare communications company to provide investor relations to the Company.
-This relationship was deemed important as the Company transitions from preclinical to a clinical stage company with an international presence.
+This relationship was deemed important as the Company transitioned to a clinical stage company with an international presence.
+Russo Partners has been increasing the exposure of Sernova to investors and industry experts.

-In December 2011, the Company provided shareholders with an update of the accomplishments for the past fiscal year and the progress towards the human clinical trials, including confirmation from Health Canada that the Cell PouchTM has been designated as a Medical device for regulatory purposes.
-This announcement addressed the manufacturing of clinical Cell PouchTM product, sterilization processes and the results of the biocompatibility studies, all of which were promising.
+In December 2011, the Company provided shareholders with an update of the accomplishments for the past fiscal year and the progress towards the human clinical trials, including confirmation from Health Canada that the Cell PouchTM has been designated as a Class III Medical device for regulatory purposes.
+This announcement addressed the manufacturing of clinical Cell PouchTM product, sterilization processes and the results of the biocompatibility studies, all of which were successful.